koenrane/KR-new-site/content/My research.md

 1. The AI world is moving quickly and I want to make a concrete impact,
 2. I got emotionally tired of arguing with people on LessWrong, and
 3. [Andrew Critch](https://acritch.com/) persuaded me that arguing on the internet is not _that_ productive.

-To elaborate the latter point, he told me something like:

 > [!quote] Andrew Critch (according to my memory)
 > If you want people to buy your models \[of how the world works\], go and do something they don't know how to do.
 Then come back and show them what you can do.
 Someone will ask you how you did it, and that's the point where you can say "well, thanks to shard theory..."